How Can I Help My Partner With Their OCD?

 This is where positive, responsive communication fits in.
 Instead of vague, endless loops, your conversations can be a helpful source of immediate, effective support.

 You can be involved in your partner’s treatment.

-As the partner of someone with OCD, learning the ins and outs of ERP will also be helpful to you.
-The more you know about how OCD is treated, the more you can help your partner improve their condition.
-Instead of feeling lost and confused, you both can learn to prepare, prevent, and manage the effects of your partner’s OCD.
+As the partner of someone with OCD, learning the ins and outs of ERP will also be helpful for you.
+The more you know about how OCD is treated, the more you can help your partner improve their condition, especially if they’re doing ERP with an OCD specialist.
+With a solid understanding of ERP, you both can learn to effectively manage your partner’s OCD.